 The school experience should engender a lifelong fondness, attachment to, and pride in Carre’s that will encourage continued contact for alumni and provide a continuity of educational excellence for future generations.

 Carre’s Grammar School will be the best it can be for the young people in its care, challenging all members of the school community to achieve excellence in a wide range of academic, cultural and sporting activities.

-The strategic plan outlines the key areas of focus for the 5 year period from 2012-2017 to enable realisation of the school vision.
+The strategic plan outlines the key areas of focus to enable realisation of the school vision.
 It is not a plan that covers every area of operation – this will come from more developed Faculty and Team development plans.

 1. Teaching and Learning

 To ensure that all students achieve to their potential